zeeshanali/Online-Help/docs/Install_Guide/ig_ch_15_appC_backup_recovery.md

-1. If the resources are running on their non-preferred servers (i.e., on the failover hosts), then use the following commands to force a failback (or use Manager for Lustre\* GUI to manage the resources):
+1. If the resources are running on their non-preferred servers (i.e., on the failover hosts), then use the following commands to force a failback (or use Intel® Manager for Lustre* software GUI to manage the resources):

     ```